dogadogan/InfraredTags/README.md

       - pyzbar

 ## Using the decoder
+You can use our image processing scripts to binarize the raw infrared image using several filters and subsequently pass them to the QR code or ArUco marker reader.
+Please note that these filters may need manual calibration based on physical conditions (e.g., camera distance, lighting).
+We have also developed a machine learning (ML) model to make the binarization process more robust by collecting a dataset and training a neural network.
+You can find more details on the ML approach [here](#machine-learning-for-code-detection).

 ### Reading QR codes
    - Navigate to qr_demo > qr_demo.py
    - Open the file in an editor